 The four PEOs of FEE are stated as follows:

-Our graduates are
+Our graduates will

 PEO-4.
-Equipped with leadership, communication, and managerial skills.
+Demonstrate leadership, communication, and managerial skills

 Program Learning Ojectives (PLOs)